-Substance abuse, whether it comes from alcohol, prescription drugs or illegal drugs, is devastating for the individual and his or her marriage and family.
+Substance abuse, whether it is the misuse of alcohol, prescription drugs or illegal drugs, is devastating for the individual and his or her marriage, committed relationship and family.

 Successful treatment of substance-abuse requires the addict takes 100% responsibility for the abuse and its negative impact on his or her family.
 Accepting this level or responsibility is in alliance with the actual truth; no one forces another person to consume any substance.
 The addict needs to recognize that he or she has done this to themselves and that solving the problem is theirs alone!